 If the radon level in your home is a concern, it can be dealt with very effectively.
 Probably the best solution is a method called sub-slab depressurization: holes are made in the foundation, and a small fan creates negative pressure in the ground beneath the house, venting the gas outside before it can seep into the basement.
 This method is the standard for new construction and can reduce radon levels by more than 90%.
 If your home is a recent build, it may already have the necessary infrastructure in place.

 Retrofitting an older house for sub-slab depressurization is prohibitively expensive.
-In that case, the solution is to install a Heat Recovery Ventilation system (HRV) that brings in additional fresh air, gently creating a constant positive pressure inside the house to cancel out the radon drawing effect, leaving the gas in the ground.
+In that case, the solution is to install a Heat Recovery Ventilation system (HRV) to bring in additional fresh air, gently creating a constant positive pressure inside the house to cancel out the radon drawing effect, leaving the gas in the ground.
 Many houses may have passive HRV already installed; we recommend installing a powered HRV system that can be tuned and balanced to your requirements.

 We Can Help